 On the right you will see optical microscopic images showing the muscle fibers of the muscle.

-Photo C is a muscle of a person who has had a spastic muscle paralysis (UMN) for twenty years.
-Here, the muscle fibers have shrunk.
+Photo C depicts a muscle of a person who has had a spastic muscle paralysis (UMN) for twenty years.
+The muscle fibers have shrunk.

-When we look at Photos E and G, taken from two people with a flaccid paralysis (LMN), you see that the muscle fibers have shrunk even more.
+Photos E and G have been taken of two people with a flaccid paralysis (LMN).
+The muscle fibers have shrunk even further.

-In spastic paralysis, the muscles are still active in a way because of the spasms.
-For this reason, the muscle fibers remain better intact than in a flaccid paralysis.
+In spastic paralysis, the muscles remain partly active in a way due to the spasms.
+Because of this, the muscle fibers remain better intact than in a flaccid paralysis.

 MEDICAL CONDITIONS AND RESTRICTIONS

-Whether the RISE Stimulator is suitable for you, will depend on your medical condition.
-Because the stimulation is much more powerful than is observed in nerve stimulation, there are more exclusion criteria: stimulation on top of metal implants is prohibited.
-People with a pacemaker, bladder stimulator or artificial circulation pumps also need permission from their attending physician.
-Additionally, the RISE Stimulator should not be used during pregnancy because there is insufficient testing for pregnant women.
+Whether the RISE Stimulator is suitable will depend on your medical condition.
+Because the stimulation is much more powerful than is observed in nerve stimulation, there are more exclusion criteria: stimulation on top of metal implants is prohibited; people with a pacemaker, bladder stimulator or artificial circulation pumps need permission from their attending physician; the RISE Stimulator should not be used during pregnancy.